FAQs

 Do you accept insurance?

-I am a private pay provider.
+I am a private pay provider for all career coaching clients.

 There are many benefits to seeing a private pay provider including: